XLin-NCSU/Project2/README.md

-From these three plots, we can see that “leader” group has higher trophies indicating that these players have player for a long time and have better techniques.
-The “leader” group has a little bit more donations on average than “elder” group and “member” group, indicating that this group made more contributions to the clanmates.
+From these three plots, we can see that “leader” group has higher trophies indicating that these players have player for a long time and may have better techniques.
+The “leader” group has more donations on average than “elder” group and “member” group, indicating that this group made more contributions to the clanmates.
 However, there are three “leaders” not shown more than 10 days, one of them even over 60 days.
 It’s time to warn or demote them!
-Overall, the players in this clan are very active.
+Overall, the players in this clan are active.

 Next, let’s look at the relationship between players’ exp and trophies.
 Each time the player makes donation or upgrades the card, he/she will gain some exp.
+Each time the player defeats opponent, he/she will gain trophies.

 ``` r
 # make point plot